Upward Facing Dog Pose -Urdhva Mukha Svanasana

 - Keep your legs active, ensuring that the knees stay off the ground.

-- Opens the heart, chest and lungs
+- Opens the chest and lungs

-- Strengthens your wrists, arms, shoulders, spine
+- Strengthens your wrists, arms, shoulders, upper back, and legs.

 Watch out for